Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/production/EnableTLSEncryption.md

 " %}

 ## Accessing TDS Monitoring and Debugging Tools
-Other than the compelling security reasons, you will want to enable TLS/SSL to take advantage of the [TDS Remote Management Tool](http://localhost:8080/thredds/admin/debug){:target="_blank"} and the [TdsMonitor Tool](using_the_tdsmonitor_tool.html) monitoring and debugging tools.
+Other than the compelling security reasons, you will want to enable TLS/SSL to take advantage of the [TDS Remote Management Tool](remote_management_ref.html)and the [TdsMonitor Tool](using_the_tdsmonitor_tool.html) monitoring and debugging tools.

 1. Enable TLS/SSL in Tomcat
    If Tomcat has not already been configured to run via TLS/SSL, follow the tutorial in the previous section to Enable TLS/SSL in Tomcat.